 1947 – 1969

 The history of NOS begins with the union of radio companies Nederlandse Radio Unie.
-The emblem of this association was made up of three uppercase letters placed vertically above each other, overlapping each other.
+The emblem of this association consisted of three uppercase letters arranged vertically, overlapping.

 The choice of this arrangement hinted at the attempt to create a national broadcasting system.
 However, in the end, each station operated independently, providing its programs for the formation of NRU’s airwaves and using the association’s property.
 The logo emphasizes teamwork and connection without a dominating firm.

-In 1950, NRU became one of the founders of the European Broadcasting Union and joined its ranks.
+In 1950, NRU became one of the European Broadcasting Union’s founders and joined its ranks.

 1951 – 1953